sec122/c19dc/README.md

 The essay and dataset are both available in plain text formats (`.qmd` and `.csv` respectively).
 The essay is also available as [Quarto](https://quarto.org)-rendered `.html` or `.pdf` documents.

+## About this repo

+This repository follows the conventions [outlined here](https://goodresearch.dev).

 ## Local reproduction and customization

 This code has been tested on macOS 15.1 (24B83) with the `conda` environment indicated in `environment.yml`